dislasriv/CornerStore/README.md

 make rent every 5 days.
 Stock goes on clearance (loses value) after 2 days so buy responsibly!
-- This project is of interest to me since I ultimately want to be a game developer, and story driven content is extremely fascinating to me
+- This project is of interest to me since I ultimately want to be a game developer, and story driven content is extremely fascinating to me.

 # *User stories*:
 - As a user, I want to be able to add stock items to my inventory.